MinaProtocol/mina/rfcs/taskforce/0001-buildkiteci.md

 Run buildkite agents locally or on manually spun up compute instances to test rules by targeting specific agents with tags and using the CLI [https://github.com/buildkite/cli](https://github.com/buildkite/cli)

-Liberal use of artifact uploading/downloading to keep build re-playable from different steps
+Liberal use of artifact uploading/downloading to keep build re-playable from different steps and allow build artifacts to be reused in more pipelines.

 ## This design solves the above issues